 The newspaper always gives us hundreds of extra copies to distribute around the county.
-This involves a counting party at which members make bundles of varying numbers and mark them for delivery to libraries, community centers, social agencies, and various other places where voters can picked them up.
-Pat and Burke Swan have offered their home for us to do this.
-This is the same day as The Morning Call publishes the Voters Guide.
+This involves a counting or “bundling” party at which members make bundles of varying numbers and mark them for delivery to libraries, community centers, social agencies, and various other places where voters can picked them up.
+Often, Pat and Burke Swan have offered their home for us to do this on the same day as The Morning Call publishes the Voters Guide.
 Burke and Pat Swan pick up the copies early in the morning and bring them to their home.
 Volunteers arrive at 10:30 a.m. or arranged to pick up copies later in the day.
-We finish about noon, then departed to make our deliveries.
+We finish about noon, then depart to make our deliveries.

 Below is a list of the members who processed copies for mailing and also bundled copies for distribution and delivered the bundles to locations within the county.

 - Barbara Connolly